 Size

-The two main artefacts to measure here are the circuit and the proof, and so far I've been testing them only for single claim presentations.
+The two main artefacts to measure here are the circuit and the proof, and so far, I've been testing them only for single claim presentations.

 The circuit is aptly compressed using ZSTD by the longfellow-zk library itself.
 When reading the code, I've been immediately sceptical about adding the dependency of a compression library inside the codebase.
 Still, the reason for this choice became clear at the first measurement.